14 Healthier Ingredient Substitutions You Never Thought to Try

 Why: Cut light-skinned sweet potatoes into rounds, season with sea salt and your choice of seasonings, and bake.
 Like orange sweet potatoes, these spuds are higher in fibre and have a lower glycemic index than white potatoes, so they won’t spike your insulin, says Devin Alexander, New York Times bestselling author and The Biggest Loser chef.

-Find out which is healthier: sea salt or table salt?
+Find out which is healthier: sea salt vs. table salt?

 For healthier desserts